kyoh86/gogh/usage/gogh_bundle_dump.md

 ### Options

 ```
-      --file string   Read the file as input
+      --file string   A file to output
   -h, --help          help for dump
 ```